1. What is the ARL (Accounts Receivable Ledger)?

 Electronic transmission of the DN/SOA requires Electronic Data Interchange (EDI) access.
 Importers that are not EDI-enabled have the option of authorizing an EDI-enabled broker or service provider to receive their Importer DN/SOA on their behalf.
 The importer can only authorize one broker or service provider to receive their statements.
 Since the Importer statement includes all importer transactions, the broker or third-party service provider will be able to see all the brokers the importer did business with.

-You may refer to the list of EDI Service Providers who are certified with the CBSA for electronic data receipt; please note that this list is not exhaustive.
+You may refer to the list of EDI Service Providers who are certified with the CBSA for electronic data receipt; note that this list is not exhaustive.

 18. I have recently changed my business name.
 What will happen if my broker makes a payment on my behalf using my old name?